lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 &gt;9 | $\Delta G^\circ_{37^\circ}(L = 9) + 1.75 R T \log(L / 9)$ |5.00|
 :::

-Just to give you some numbers you can use to test your code, consider the following secondary structure (which is a duplex made of 6 base pairs):
+Just to give you some numbers you can use to test your code, consider the following double strand, that forms a duplex made of 6 base pairs:

 ```
 5'-CGTTGA-3'